“Mike was very knowledgeable, responsive and did high quality work for me. I will use him next time I need to change out

-The benefits of a true resin through body color composite plantation shutter are:
+The benefits of resin through body color composite plantation shutter are:

 - The material is totally impervious to water or moisture of any kind

-- Will not peel or flake over time
+- The finish will not peel, crack or alligator over time

 - They look identical to wood shutters

-- Due to our huge volume, we sell in Composite Resin ours are priced a bit less than a solid wood shutter
+- Due to our large sales volume, we can sell them priced a bit less than a wood shutter

 - The shutters have the same substantial feel of wood

 If you want a stained color you will have to go with wood as really no composite plantation shutters can mimic true stained wood.

-In any humid, moisture-rich or even wet area, composite should be your first choice, as there is no risk of warping.
+An added benefit to solid composite is for installation in wet areas.
+There is no risk of warping.
 Try putting a wood core composite, a solid wood, a poly something, or a faux wood shutter inside a shower — it won’t last long.

 SCHEDULE A FREE IN-HOME CONSULTATION